luoj2/mlRECIST/README.md

 # Data Summary:
 Data includes the following:
-* Reduced dataset of output from mlRECIST for the training, internal validation, and external validation sets
+* Reduced dataset of output from mlRECIST for the training, internal validation, and external validation sets'

 # Installation:
 The scripts are dependent on the following packages: